svirvel/ETA-Hemsida/content/_index.md

 {{< sectionLargeText title="Become a member" >}}
   Do you want to know more about us or become a member?
   <br><br>
   Come and visit us in our lab on the 7th floor in the EDIT building.
-Usualy there’s always people here during lunch time.
-We also have fika every thuesday evening which is a perfect time to come and have coffe and speak with us!
+Usually there are always members here during lunch time.
+We also have fika every Tuesday evening which is a perfect time to come and have coffee and speak with us!
   <br><br>
-  I you can’t find your way call us at 031-20 78 60.
+  I you can’t find your way, call us at 031-20 78 60.
 {{< /sectionLargeText >}}

 {{< openStreetMap lat="57.687895" long="11.978108">}}